-We do not allow content that promotes violence or hatred against people based on characteristics like race, ethnicity, national origin, religion, disability, disease, age, sexual orientation, gender, or gender identity.
+We do not allow content that constitutes or promotes violence, harassment, or hatred against people based on characteristics like race, ethnicity, national origin, religion, caste, disability, disease, age, sexual orientation, gender, or gender identity.

 We do not allow posts or accounts that glorify, celebrate, downplay, or trivialize violence, suffering, abuse, or deaths of individuals or groups.
-This includes the use of scientific or pseudoscientific claims to pathologize, dehumanize, or disempower others.
+This includes the use of scientific or pseudoscientific claims or misleading statistics to pathologize, dehumanize, or disempower others.
 We do not allow calls for intolerance, exclusion, or segregation based on protected characteristics, nor do we allow the glorification of groups which do any of the above.

-We do not allow hateful text, images, symbols, or other content in your username, profile, or bio.
+We do not allow hateful text, images, symbols, or other content, including in your username, profile, or bio.

 Medium exists to share and discuss ideas.
 We don’t tolerate harassment, which includes:

-- Bullying, threatening, or shaming someone, or posting things likely to encourage others to do so
+- Bullying, threatening, mocking, or shaming someone, or posting things likely to encourage others to do so